 Brace yourself for some shocking news: I rarely wear makeup even though I'm a beauty editor.
 This morning I woke up, slathered on about five skin care products, and walked out the door.
 And that's the same routine I follow every morning.
 But what about mascara?
 Nope.
 Foundation?
 None.
 Lipstick!
 Nada (unless you count lip balm).

-For the past two years I've worked in the beauty industry, and not one magnificent makeup launch has convinced me to wear cosmetics every day.
+For the past three years I've worked in the beauty industry, and not one magnificent makeup launch has convinced me to wear cosmetics every day.
 Don't get me wrong — I love products and have tested tons.
 I even have a go-to makeup kit for special occasions.
 However, I'm most comfortable bare-faced and makeup-free.

 I grew up watching my grandmother apply her Fashion Fair makeup before leaving the house each morning.
 To this day, she doesn't go anywhere — even the supermarket — without a coating of cosmetics.
 "You never know who you're going to run into," she would say.
 And when I got to high school, my mother taught me how to apply mascara before my first dance.
 Playing in her lipstick collection before church on Sundays was always a treat.